-Boy Scouts of America Equal Access Act of 2002 - No public school shall deny equal access to, or a fair opportunity for groups to meet on school premises or in school facilities before or after school hours, or discriminate against any group officially affiliated with Boy Scouts of America or any other youth or community group listed in Title 36 (as a patriotic society).
+Boy Scouts of America Equal Access Act of 2002 - No public school shall deny equal access to or a fair opportunity for groups to meet on school premises or in school facilities before or after school hours, or discriminate against any group officially affiliated with Boy Scouts of America or any other youth or community group listed in Title 36 as a patriotic society.

-Veterans are provided re-employment rights in accordance with P.L.
-93-508 (Federal Law) and Section 295.07 (Florida Statutes), which stipulate categorical preferences for employment.
+Veterans are provided re-employment rights in accordance with 38 U.S.C. § 4312 (Federal Law) and Section 295.07 (Florida Statutes), which stipulate categorical preferences for employment.

-In Addition
+In Addition:

-School Board Policies 1362, 3362, 4362, and 5517 - Prohibit harassment and/or discrimination against students, employees, or applicants on the basis of race, color, ethnic or national origin, religion, marital status, disability, genetic information, age, political beliefs, sexual orientation, sex/gender, gender identification, social and family background, linguistic preference, pregnancy, citizenship status, and any other legally prohibited basis.
-Retaliation for engaging in a protected activity is also prohibited.
+School Board Policies 1362, 3362, 4362, and 5517 - Prohibit harassment and discrimination against students, employees, or applicants on the basis of age, citizenship status, color, disability, ethnic or national origin, FMLA, gender, gender identity, genetic information, linguistic preference, marital status, political beliefs, pregnancy, race, religion, sexual harassment, sexual orientation, social and family background, and any other legally prohibited basis.
+Retaliation for engaging in a protected civil rights activity is also prohibited.

-For additional information about Title IX or any other discrimination/harassment concerns, contact the U.S. Department of Education Asst.
-Secretary for Civil Rights or:
+For additional information about Title IX or any other discrimination/harassment concerns, contact the U.S. Department of Education Office for Civil Rights or:

-Office of Civil Rights Compliance (CRC)

-Executive Director/Title IX Coordinator

-155 N.E.
-15th Street, Suite P104E

-Miami, Florida 33132

-Phone: (305) 995-1580 TDD: (305) 995-2400
+Office of Civil Rights Compliance (CRC) District Director/Title IX Coordinator 155 N.E.
+15th Street, Suite P104E Miami, Florida 33132 Phone: (305) 995-1580 TDD: (305) 995-2400 Email: crc@dadeschools.net/Civilrights